sdiehl/stephendiehl.com/posts/agda.md

 ---
 title: Agda Tutorial
-date: Jun 15, 2012
+date: November 25, 2013
 ---

 ### Agda Tutorial

 There wasn't much information on about bootstrapping an Agda installation so I figured I'd write a quick intro guide to getting started hacking with Agda.
-Agda is a deep subject so this only scratch the surfcae.
+Agda is a deep subject so this only scratch the surface.

-Sssuming you have the necessary Haskell and Cabal infrastructure in place you can run:
+Assuming you have the necessary Haskell and Cabal infrastructure in place you can run:

 ```bash